-7.14.1 Rocky shores are popular places for swimming and other general beach activities, as well as rock-pooling, exploring and climbing on adjacent cliffs.
+- Rocky shores are popular places for swimming and other general beach activities, as well as rock-pooling, exploring and climbing on adjacent cliffs.
 Rock-pooling in particular offers considerable scope to introduce people to natural history studies.
-Some rocky shores provide a way through to otherwise inaccessible destinations such as sandy beaches.
+Some rocky shores provide a way through to otherwise inaccessible destinations such as sandy - 7.14.2 Section 7.1 may also be relevant to our considerations where there are adjacent cliffs.